wtw-software/wtwui/README.md

 ```

 #### confirm shorthand
-By using the shorthand the confirmation is shown immediately
+By using the shorthand the confirmation is shown immediately, the function return an instance of wtwui.Confirmation

 ```javascript
 wtwui.confirm('Delete user', 'Are you sure', function(ok){